 As far as cheese descriptions go, I think this one definitely stands out.
 Could Chris have done any better selecting a cheese?
 Or gotten any luckier, since it was the only Irish cheddar at the store he stopped by:)

-And since oatmeal stout was the choice of brew for this cooking with beer recipe, I thought I should use oats in the stout meatloaf instead of bread crumbs.
+And since our sweeter than typically for the style oatmeal stout was the choice of brew for this cooking with beer recipe, I thought I should use oats in the stout meatloaf instead of bread crumbs.
 Why not?

 While the stout meatloaf was baking in the oven, another lucky thing happened.
 The sun decided to cooperate and showed itself from behind the clouds.
 Right around when I was ready to take pictures the light was amazing.
 Natural daylight pictures after five!
-Loving the longer days and our west facing windows.
+Spring is here people!

 We ate dinner early and I served the stout meatloaf with green salad with radishes and golden potatoes with fresh dill (like the ones I made here).
 Then we enjoyed some more of the oatmeal stout in lieu of dessert and watched kiddo play Zelda expansion packs.
 Sweet!
 Actually, these Oatmeal Stout Cupcakes with Mascarpone Frosting would have made a great dessert.

 Now it is your turn to try your

 hand hands & palate at the juiciest ever stout meatloaf with Irish cheddar and rolled oats.
 There is even a reason coming up 🙂